Calendar Events

 GP 159

 This bill, had it passed, would have required state, county, and local law enforcement and correctional facilities to report on civil immigration detentions.
-Sponsored by Democrats, its likely intent was to increase transparency and gather data on local interactions with federal immigration enforcement, potentially informing future policies aimed at limiting such interactions and better protecting immigrant communities.
-The bill has been laid on the table and is effectively dead for the current legislative session.
+Its likely intent was to increase transparency and gather data on local interactions with federal immigration enforcement, potentially informing future policies aimed at limiting such interactions and better protecting immigrant communities.

 HB1822